ICE Table

 Step 7: Calculate Final Concentrations

-• Plug x back into the equilibrium expressions to find the final concentrations of all species.
+Plug x back into expressions to find final values.

 Video Resources